pmoorey/articles/stackdriver-tracing.md

-# Tracing and Metrics with OpenCensus and Google Cloud/StackDriver
+# Software Tracing with OpenCensus and Google Cloud/StackDriver

 ## Overview
 *Wouldn't it be useful to easily identify the bottleneck in your web application, or processes?
 Even better, be alerted when there is a change in the baseline performance?
 Perhaps you are a Site Reliability Engineer (SRE) and need a Service Level Indicator (SLI) to determine if customers expectations are being met?.*

 This article will explain how you can do this, using OpenCensus and StackDriver tracing within Google Cloud.

-## What is tracing anyway?
+## What is tracing?

-A trace is a description or visualization which shows how a request flows through the various components of a system.
+A trace is a description or visualization showing how a request flows through the various components of a system.
 It typically includes data such as processing time (latency) at various stages.
-This enables a waterfall view of the processing times, similar to the view provided by developer tools within a web browser like Google Chrome.
+A trace visualization provides a waterfall view of the processing times, similar to the view provided by developer tools within a web browser like Google Chrome.

-_The waterfall chart in Chrome developer tools is conceptually similar to a trace_
+_The waterfall chart in Chrome developer tools is visually similar to a trace_
 ![Google Chrome waterfall chart](https://github.com/pmoorey/articles/blob/master/img/tracing/chrome-waterfall.png)

 ## What components are involved in tracing?

 Tracing is enabled within the source code of an application.
-A popular tracing library is OpenCensus which originated from Google's internal product called Census.
-It integrates with various programming langauges and includes support for exporting traces to various backends including Google StackDriver, Prometheus, SignalFx and Zipkin.
+A popular tracing library is OpenCensus which originated from Googles internal product called Census.
+It integrates with various programming langauges and includes the ability to export traces to various backends including Google StackDriver, Prometheus, SignalFx and Zipkin.

 _Sample architecture diagram for tracing_
 ![Tracing architecture diagram](https://github.com/pmoorey/articles/blob/master/img/tracing/trace-architecture.png)

 A trace represents a single request as it flows through a system, it includes one parent 'span', and optionally one or more child spans.
-A span represents one or more operations in a trace, for example a database query, HTTP request to an API, or function within the source code.
+A span represents one or more operations in a trace, for example an operation could be a database query, HTTP request to an API, or function within the source code.

 _Example trace for a web request, which includes multiple spans for various operations_
 ![Tracing architecture diagram](https://github.com/pmoorey/articles/blob/master/img/tracing/trace-example.png)

 ## Tracing for IT automation processes

 I frequently develop software solutions to automate IT processes in the domain of computer networking.
 This led to me explore how I can gain visibility into the performance and reliability of the automation using tracing.
-Tracing enables alerting if a problem occurs with a particular process, such as a failure or performance change.
+Tracing can be used to create alerts if a problem occurs with a particular process, such as a failure or performance change.

 A typical automation process may involve the several stages, for example:
-- Retrieving data from master data source
+- Retrieving data from a master data source
-- Retrieving data from IT system
+- Retrieving data from an IT system
-- Analyzing data in both systems
+- Comparing data in both systems
-- Performing CRUD operations in IT system (multiple iterations)
+- Performing multiple CRUD operations in IT system
-- Generating report of changes
+- Generating a report of changes

-I'll show how to enabling tracing for an IT process within a simple Python script, including sending traces to StackDriver in Google Cloud Platform (GCP) and creating metrics.
+The following section demonstrates how to enabling tracing within a simple Python script, including sending traces to StackDriver in Google Cloud Platform (GCP).

 ### Prerequisites
 The following items are required to implement the solution: